Ranulf le Meschin, 3rd Earl of Chester

-Ranulf le Meschin, 3rd Earl of Chester (1070−1129) was a Norman magnate based in northern and central England.
+Ranulf le Meschin, 3rd Earl of Chester (1070–1129) was a Norman magnate based in northern and central England.
 Originating in Bessin in Normandy, Ranulf made his career in England thanks to his kinship with Hugh d'Avranches - the Earl of Chester, the patronage of kings William II Rufus and Henry I Beauclerc, and his marriage to Lucy, heiress of the Bolingbroke-Spalding estates in Lincolnshire.

 Ranulf fought in Normandy on behalf of Henry I, and served the English king as a kind of semi-independent governor in the far north-west, in Cumberland and Westmorland, founding Wetheral Priory.
-After the death of his cousin Richard d'Avranches in the White Ship Disaster of November 1120, Ranulf became earl of the county of Chester on the Anglo-Welsh marches.
+After the death of his cousin Richard d'Avranches in the White Ship Disaster of November 1120, Ranulf became Earl of the County of Chester on the Anglo-Welsh marches and Viscount of Avranches in Normandy.
 He held this position for the remainder of his life, and passed the title on to his son, Ranulf de Gernon.

 Biography

 Family and origins

 Ranulf le Meschin's father and mother represented two different families of viscounts in Normandy, and both of them were strongly tied to Henry, son of William the Conqueror.
-His father was Ranulf de Briquessart, and likely for this reason the former Ranulf was styled le Meschin, "the younger".
+His father was Ranulf de Bessin, and likely for this reason the former Ranulf was styled le Meschin, "the younger".
 Ranulf's father was viscount of the Bessin, the area around Bayeux.
 Besides Odo, bishop of Bayeux, Ranulf the elder was the most powerful magnate in the Bessin region of Normandy.
 Ranulf le Meschin's great-grandmother may even have been from the ducal family of Normandy, as le Meschin's paternal great-grandfather viscount Anschitil is known to have married a daughter of Duke Richard III.

 Ranulf le Meschin's mother, Margaret, was the daughter of Richard le Goz, Viscount of Avranches.
-Richard's father Thurstan Goz had become viscount of the Hiémois between 1017 and 1025, while Richard himself became viscount of the Avranchin in either 1055 or 1056.
-Her brother (Richard Goz's son) was Hugh d'Avranches "Lupus" ("the Wolf"), viscount of the Avranchin and Earl of Chester (from c.
+Richard's father Thurstan le Goz had become viscount of the Hiémois between 1017 and 1025, while Richard himself became viscount of the Avranchin in either 1055 or 1056.
+Her brother (Richard Goz's son) was Hugh d'Avranches "Lupus" ("the Wolf"), Viscount of the Avranchin and Earl of Chester (from c.
 1070).
 Ranulf was thus, in addition to being heir to the Bessin, the nephew of one of Norman England's most powerful and prestigious families.

 An entry in the Durham Liber Vitae, c.
 1098 x 1120, indicates that Ranulf le Meschin had an older brother named Richard (who died in youth), and a younger brother named William.
 He had a sister called Agnes, who later married Robert de Grandmesnil (died 1136).